What you see

 - Windows PE for offline repair and imaging.

-- A second working PC to create recovery media or to look up error strings.
+- A second working PC for making recovery media or checking error strings.

-Make sure firmware settings match the installation: UEFI versus Legacy.
+Firmware mode needs to match the install.
+UEFI and Legacy are not interchangeable.
 Secure Boot can block unsigned bootloaders.
-If the machine previously booted in UEFI and you switch to Legacy, the bootloader will not be found.
+If the system used UEFI before and has been switched to Legacy, the bootloader will not be where Windows expects it.

 Find the cause